SpeedDemonCCXR/Chess.com-Shadow-Mode/README.md

-# Instructions to use the extension
-* Create a new folder on your computer
+An extension to hide your opponent username, rating, flag, country, title etc. when playing a game on Chess.com
+* Open Command Prompt clone the repository using the command: git clone https://github.com/SpeedDemonCCXR/Chess.com-Shadow-Mode.git
-* Download all the 4 files and save them to that folder (please note that you need change the line const MY_USERNAME = 'Car-Geek'; (Line 3) in extension.js to whatever your Chess.com username is )
+* Open the file extension.js and in Line 3, change 'Car-Geek' to whatever your username is.
-* Go to chrome://extensions/ and enable developer mode.
-Then, choose the "Load Unpacked" option and choose the folder in which our files are saved
-* After the extension has been successfully added, simply check the checkbox when you want to use it and uncheck when you don't want to use it.
+* Go the chrome://extensions if you are on Chrome, or edge://extensions if you are on Edge.
+Enable Developer Mode, and click on 'Load Unpacked'.
+Now, locate the folder where the repository had been cloned, select  it and click on 'Open'.